willfurnass/sheffield_hpc/troubleshooting.rst

 Using 'sudo' to install software on ShARC
 -------------------------------------------

 HPC users do not have sufficient access privileges to use sudo to install software (in /usr/local).
 Users can however install applications in their /home or /data directories.
-The webpage 'Installing Applications on iceberg and ShARC <https://www.sheffield.ac.uk/cics/research/hpc/using/install>'_ provides guidance on how to do this.
+The webpage `Installing Applications on iceberg and ShARC <https://www.sheffield.ac.uk/cics/research/hpc/using/install>`_ provides guidance on how to do this.